There aren’t many students who will say they have enough money.

 24. Paid Surveys

-This type of job has been around for years now, and there are some scam artists out there, but there is also a genuine need for people to complete paid surveys, giving their opinions.
+This type of job has been around for years now, and there are some scam artists out there, but there is also a genuine need for people to complete paid surveys, and give their opinions.

 Usually these are market surveys for major manufacturers, which help them know how to improve their products and which products to launch next.